 Infant dead after being 'forgotten' in hot car

-BATON ROUGE - Deputies are investigating after an infant was left in a hot car and died Tuesday afternoon.
+BATON ROUGE - Deputies are investigating after an infant was forgotten in a hot and died Tuesday afternoon.

-The East Baton Rouge Parish Sheriff's Office said the baby was forgotten in a car along East Tom Stokes Court.
+The East Baton Rouge Parish Sheriff's Office said the parent left their home Tuesday morning to bring the 6-month-old child to daycare before work.
+Deputies said the parent continued on to work and didn't realize until going to the pick the baby up from daycare in the evening that the child had been in the car all day.

 No more information was immediately available about the child.
+Deputies said an autopsy needs to be done before weighing possible charges.

 Trending News